 Far more than mere helpmeets, women have been sustaining features of white nationalism in America, from the Ku Klux Klan to “massive resistance” to civil rights to the alt-right.
 Through the stories of three main subjects—Corinna, Ayla, and Lana—Sisters in Hate shows how the work that women do to normalize and propagate racist extremism has consequences well beyond the hate movement.

 Here’s a full description of the book.
-It was published on July 21, 2020 by Little, Brown, and will be available on October 19, 2021 in paperback.
+It was published on July 21, 2020 by Little, Brown, and is now available in paperback.
 You can order it wherever you like to get your books, including: